Dear Dakota | How Can I Build A Consistent Flow Of Clients For My Interior Design Business?

 04. LET POTENTIAL CLIENTS KNOW WHEN YOU CAN START - AND CREATE A TRUE SENSE OF URGENCY!

-I have a lot of designers who say, "I'm not going to post about openings on my Instagram.
+I have a lot of interior designers who push back on this.
+They say things like, "I'm not going to post about openings on my Instagram.
 Amber Lewis doesn't do it.
 Studio McGee doesn't do it".

 Sigh.

-On the opposite end of the spectrum, I see a lot of designers accepting new projects, starting right away, and then being buried in work because they didn't stagger start dates or pay attention to timelines.
+On the opposite end of the spectrum, I see a lot of interior designers who accept new projects, start right away, and then get buried in work and miss deadlines (or provide a bad experience) because they didn't stagger start dates or pay attention to timelines.

-So first, KNOW how long each phase takes you (not just in hours but also in how many weeks until you can deliver each milestone to a client) and make sure you and your team have the bandwidth for your current client load plus any new projects.
+So first, KNOW how long each phase of your design process takes you (not just in hours but also in how many weeks until you can deliver each milestone to a client) and make sure you and your team have the bandwidth for your current client load + current administrative/behind-the-scenes workload + any new projects.
 Plug everything into a calendar or spreadsheet and determine when you have space for new clients.

 Remember, when you overbook, you're not just hurting yourself.
-You're hurting your team, your clients, and your reputation.
+You're hurting your team, your clients, your project outcomes, and your reputation.
 NO ONE WINS.

-05. PROVIDE AN AMAZING CLIENT EXPERIENCE FOR YOUR EXISTING CLIENTS FROM START TO FINISH.
+05. PROVIDE AN AMAZING CLIENT EXPERIENCE FROM START TO FINISH.

 Everyone can do better with their client experience.